trzy/Supermodel/Docs/README.txt

 Please keep in mind that MPEG music emulation is preliminary and the decoder is buggy.
 Periodic squeaks and pops occur on many music tracks.
-The Sega Custom Sound Processor (SCSP) emulator, used for sound emulation, is an older version of ElSemi's code and still quite buggy.
+The Sega Custom Sound Processor (SCSP) emulator, used for sound emulation, is an older version of ElSemi's code and also quite buggy.
+Sound glitches are known to occur now and then, and many sounds and tunes do not sound quite correct.

 ============